karmatys8/karmatys8/README.md

 ## 🙋 About Me

 I am an aspiring Front End Developer.
-Looking for job/internship, preferably in React.
+Looking for a job/internship, preferably in React.
 Currently I have no commercial experience. 🚀

 Currently studying at AGH.
-I am on 3rd semester of IT on Software Development path.
+I am on my 3rd semester of IT on the Software Development path.
 I started seriously programming in June of 2022.
 In addition to studying for classes in my free time I self-study. 🎓

-I am an extrovertic 20 yo Male.
+I am an extroverted 20 yo Male.
 If you have any questions feel free to ask and I may be able to help you. 😊

 ### Hobbys